alfg/alfg/README.md

 Open Source Software enthusiast specializing in streaming multimedia technologies, currently working as a Software Architect on the Content Engineering team at [Fandango](https://www.fandango.com/).

-🎧 Creator and maintainer of [GuildBit &mdash; Free Mumble Hosting ](https://guildbit.com).
+🎧 Creator and maintainer of [GuildBit &mdash; Free Mumble Hosting](https://guildbit.com).

 🚀 Check out some of my latest open source projects!